Dayordee/Cloud_DevOps_C4/Week_3/Readme.md

 1. Use grep to filter the output of ls: ls -l | grep "\.txt"
 2. Use awk to extract fields from the output of ls: ls -l | awk '{print $9}'
 3. Use sed to modify the output of ls: ls -l | sed 's/^/ /'
-4. Use uniq to remove duplicate lines from the output of ls: ls -l | uniq
+4. Use uniq to remove duplicate lines from the output of ls:
 5. Use head to display only the first few lines of the output of ls: ls -l | head -n 5

 # Using vi/vim to edit text files